mrkkrp/modalka/README.md

 [Figners](https://github.com/fgeller/fingers.el) is another attempt on ergonomic modal editing.
 The same things said for Boon can be repeated here.
-Differences between these packages are not very significant except for the fact that Fingers is optimized for *Workman* keyboard layout.
+Differences between these packages are not very significant except for the fact that Fingers is optimized for the *Workman* keyboard layout.

 #### Xah Fly Keys